luxfi/marketplace/README.md

 <h3 align="center">Lux Market</h3>
   <p align="center">

-At [Lux Partners](https://lux.partners), we're building the future of real world assets.
+At [Lux](https://lux.partners), we're building the future of real world assets.

 Lux Finance is an open source protocol built on the best in DeFi.